DeVonta Smith: 2024 season

 On April 15, 2024, Smith signed a three-year, $75 million contract extension with the Eagles.
 In Week 17 against the Cowboys, he had six receptions for 120 yards and two touchdowns in the 41–7 win.
 He finished the 2024 season with 68 receptions for 833 yards and eight touchdowns.

 Smith caught a 46-yard touchdown thrown by game MVP Jalen Hurts during the third quarter of Super Bowl LIX as the Eagles defeated the Kansas City Chiefs 40–22, avenging their Super Bowl LVII loss from two years earlier and earning Smith his first Super Bowl championship.
 Smith also became the first Alabama alumnus to catch a touchdown pass in the Super Bowl, as well as the fifth player ever to win a Super Bowl championship, a college football national championship, and a Heisman Trophy during his career.

 2025 season

 In Week 7, against the Minnesota Vikings, Smith had nine catches for a career-high 183 yards and a touchdown in the 28–22 win.
+He finished the 2025 season with 77 receptions for 1,008 yards and four touchdowns.